shawnjacobson33/sauce-backend/README.md

 - DFS or "social betting" is a rapidly expanding sub-sector of sports betting, that allows people aged 18-20 to bet on sports.
 Traditional sportsbooks are not allowed to do this.
-I want to capitalize on that age range (college students), by capturing value across dfs/social bookmakers that other sports betting tools don't focus on, providing my service at an incredibly more affordable price, relative to the value gained in return, than the market average (impart because my methods of data collection will not come from an API).
+I want to capitalize on that age range (college students), by capturing value across dfs/social bookmakers that other sports betting tools don't focus on, providing my app at an incredibly more affordable price, relative to the value gained in return, than the market average (impart because my methods of data collection will not come from an API).